Simo3ds/CustomLuma3DS-ITA/README.md

 - also added single screen backlight regulation

-- changed rosalina combo defsult is L+Up (Dpad),instead release L+Down+Select you can change it after in the config menu.(less buttons to be pressed, useful for broken buttons)
+- changed rosalina combo default is L+Up (Dpad) in debug version ,instead release L+Down+Select you can change it after in the config menu.(less buttons to be pressed, useful for broken buttons)

 - added logo.bin abilities to replace default 3ds app launch logo try it if you want.